Nagendra1997/mesibo-documentation/index.md

     var o = {};
     o.source = STREAM_CAMERA;

-    //publisher is the stream object initialized by getLocalParticipant() publisher.call(o, "video-publisher", on_stream, on_status);
+    //publisher is the call object initialized by getLocalParticipant() publisher.call(o, "video-publisher", on_stream, on_status);

     function on_stream(p) {